adrelanos/aeternity-wiki/Installing-on-Windows-(work-in-progress,-help-wanted).md

 * `cd FOLDER_NAME` _(go deeper)_
 * `dir` _(list contents)_

-These are the very basic commands so that you know how to navigate folders from command line.
+These are the very basic commands so that you know how to navigate folders from the command line.
 I suggest creating a folder `c:/code` to keep all your code there.
 The command `md code` creates the folder.

 ## 0. Download and install Git

 https://www.google.com/search?q=install+git

-In that way you'll be able to get the source code directly from repository.
+In that way, you'll be able to get the source code directly from the repository.

 ## 1. Download and install Erlang